 DOMESTIC BATTERY - FINDING OF NOT GUILTY AFTER TRIAL

-The complaining witness appeared at all the court dates in Bridgeview with her mother and father.
-She changed her Facebook profile to suggest that she was a victim of Domestic Violence.
-The prosecution did not even want to talk to Mr. Dimeas about the case even though the client had no criminal record.
+The Complaining Witness appeared at all the Court dates in Bridgeview with her mother and father.
+The Complaining witness changed her Facebook profile to suggest that she was a victim of Domestic Violence.
+The prosecution did not even want to talk to James Dimeas about the Domestic Battery even though the client had no criminal record.

 The case proceeded to a bench trial.
-On direct examination, the complaining witness testified that she was an unwilling participant in the sexual encounter and that the client had been the aggressor.
-However, when the complaining witness went to the police station she gave a very thorough and detailed description of the sexual encounter to a police officer that differed from her testimony on direct examination.
-On cross examination, Mr. Dimeas stood in front of the complaining witness, holding the police report, and went over the statements she had made to the police officer the night of this incident.
-The complaining witness knew that the police officer was standing outside the courtroom, waiting to be called to testify to verify that what was in his police report was what she had told him.
-The complaining witness was forced to admit that what she told the police officer the night of the incident differed from her testimony on direct examination.
+On direct examination, the Complaining Witness testified that she was an unwilling participant in the sexual encounter and that the client had been the aggressor.
+However, when the Complaining Witness went to the Police Station she gave a very thorough and detailed description of the sexual encounter to a police officer who wrote down everything that she told the officer about the sexual encounter.
+What she told the police officer differed from her testimony on direct examination.
+On cross examination, James Dimeas stood in front of the Complaining Witness, holding the police report, and went over the statements she had made to the police officer about the night of this incident.
+The Complaining Witness knew that the police officer was standing outside the courtroom, waiting to be called to testify to verify that what was in his police report was what she had told him.
+She was forced to admit that what she told the police officer the night of the incident differed from her testimony on direct examination.

 The only testimony at trial was from the Complaining Witness.
 The defendant did not testify, nor did the police officer.
 At the end of the trial, the Judge found the client NOT GUILTY

 charges and agreed with James Dimeas's argument that this was nothing more than a consensual sexual encounter and that no harmful or offensive contact occurred to justify a finding that the client had committed a Domestic Battery.